Nelson-Gon/nelson-gon.github.io/content/post/2020-05-07-how-to-add-a-custom-kaggle-favicon-to-hugo-s-blackburn-theme.md

 **Why did I need to create a custom favicon?**

-I admittedly do not use Kaggle as much as I used to a year or so ago, mainly because I've found the site to be less enjoyable as it used to be but that's a post for another day.
+I admittedly do not use Kaggle as much as I used to a year or so ago, mainly because I've found the site to be less enjoyable but that's a post for another day.

-The real reason for the need to create a custom icon to use on the side bar was the desire to include Kaggle under the social media space of the side bar.
+The real reason for the need to create a custom icon was the desire to include Kaggle under the  side bar.
 However, Hugo only provides "out of the box" configurations for popular "social" sites.

 **Creating the Favicon**

 I have to first give credit to [goonR](https://tbradley1013.github.io/).
-Ironically or rather coincidentally, I just found out that the blog owner is an Arsenal fan like myself.
+Coincidentally, I found out that the blog author is an Arsenal fan like myself.
 Back to the point, most of what I present here is based on the blog [entry](https://tbradley1013.github.io/2018/08/24/add-rstudio-community-to-your-blogs-social-links/) which deals with RStudio Community.

 To create the icon, I used code from that blog(I know, I was too lazy to create it and why do it if someone else already has?!
 DRY, remember?):